charlesphu/SpeedFill/README.md

 # Speedfill
 A comprehension tool for job seekers, designed to simplify and streamline the application process.
 ## Key Features:
-Personalized Response Generation: Create custom answers to common application questions based on your resume and job description
+- Intelligent Autofill:
-Intelligent Autofill: Reduce the time spent on repetitive tasks, allowing you to apply to more opportunities efficiently
+  Reduce the time spent on repetitive tasks, allowing you to apply to more opportunities efficiently

+- Personalized Response Generation:
+  Create custom answers to common application questions based on your resume and job description

 ## Getting Started